fnss/fnss/README.md

 to create an isolated environment for working with FNSS before running `make install`.

 ## Citing
-If you cite FNSS in your paper, please refer to the following pubblication:
+If you cite FNSS in your paper, please refer to the following publication:

 L. Saino, C. Cocora, G. Pavlou, [A Toolchain for Simplifying Network Simulation Setup](http://www.ee.ucl.ac.uk/~lsaino/publications/fnss-simutools13.pdf), in *Proceedings of the 6th International ICST Conference on Simulation Tools and Techniques (SIMUTOOLS '13)*, Cannes, France, March 2013